Sequenced Curriculum

 Useful aspects (for Bangladesh):

-- Strong emphasis on equity and supporting all learners.
+- Emphasises equity and access for all learners.

-- Helps curriculum designers check alignment between goals, teaching, and assessment.
+- Helps curriculum teams check alignment between objectives, teaching, and assessment.

 Cautions: